Top Reads For Salespeople

 3. Secrets of Closing the Sale, by Zig Zigler

 This is the first book on the list that starts to dip into the psychology of what makes a person buy.
-Like we discussed above, people just going about their day aren’t necessarily ready to part ways with their money.
-But when you understand the psychological factors that get people buy, you will save a ton of time and energy during the sales process.
-Even if you get a hard NO, you pushed your client to the point where you know with complete certainty that they will not buy.
-Instead of them just being nice to you and leading you on for who knows how long, you’ll get your answer so you can move on to people who potentially will buy.
+As discussed above, people just going about their day aren’t necessarily ready to part ways with their money.
+But when you understand the psychological factors that get people to buy, you will save a ton of time and energy during the sales process.
+Even if you get a hard NO, you push your client to the point where you know ultimately that they will not buy.
+Then, instead of them just being nice to you and leading you on for who knows how long, you’ll get your answer so you can move on to people who potentially will buy.

 Check it out – Secrets of Closing the Sale

 4. To Sell Is Human: The Surprising Truth About Moving Others, by Daniel H. Pink